nhjschulz/cfsm/README.md

 event signal operation is implemented as a switch over the event ids.

 The call to ```mario_updateCoins()``` extracts the coin awards into a helper function.
-The amount of coins depend only on the event, not on the state.
+The amount of coins depend on the event, not on the state.
 Directly implementing it inside the states would cause code dublication.

-The individual event cases cause a transition from small to another Mario dependent on the event.
+The individual event cases trigger a transition from small to another Mario dependent on the event.
 Noteworthy is the slightly more complex monster case, where we also need to decrease the number of lives and eventually transition into dead Mario if no more are left.